khaliqgant/khaliqgant.com/content/blog/2020-so-far.md

 Bringing a baby of color into this world has also made me think much more about what I want to teach her what it means to be a strong woman of color and about accepting and embracing others.
-I feel lucky to have parents that raised me to be a confident black man with access to so much access and opportunities.
+I feel lucky to have parents that raised me to be a confident black man with so much access and opportunities.

 Even though this year has been so weird, I am still counting my blessings and look forward to a more open and accepting world.